 Comically Missing the Point: In the album "Astérix and the Big Fight", Astérix orders Vitalstatistix to do jogging, as training for the fight.
 Vitalstatistix takes this as "let four men carry you on your shield".

-In The Mansions of the Gods, the Romans are trying to build a block of flats in the forest in total secrecy, but the Nubianslaves can't work without singing very loudly, so the Romans reluctantly let them sing.
+In The Mansions of the Gods, the Romans are trying to build a block of flats in the forest in total secrecy, but the Nubianslaves can't work without singing very loudly, so the Romans reluctantly exempt them from working.
 Then another slave walks up to the Romans and says "'Scuse me, I'm Lusitanian.
 I can't sing, but I could do a recitation if you like."

 Cool and Unusual Punishment: in Astérix and Caesar's Gift, a legionary who's about to be discharged and get a plot of land as all veterans at the end of their service is caught insulting Caesar.
 Caesar punished him with the eponymous gift: THE GAULISH VILLAGE.